Client: Air Force Civil Engineer Center

 Scope of Work:

-Brice is performing the design build construction of a water distribution system, demolition and reconstruction of the Building 1503 Emergency Generator Building, and repair of two buildings (Buildings 1502 Terminal Building and 1104 Dining Facility) located on the Wake Island Airfield.
-Both the water system and buildings were deteriorating after years of use and from the salt corrosion that is typical of island environments.
+Brice is performing the design build reconstruction of the Building 1503 Emergency Generator Building, and repair of two buildings (Buildings 1502 Terminal Building and 1104 Dining Facility) located on Wake Island.
+The buildings were deteriorating after years of use and from salt corrosion typical of island environments.

 Our design work consisted of the review of a 100% design provided by the client.
 Working with our engineer of record, we identified design upgrades required to achieve the client’s project goals and objectives, i.e. discrepancies arose between the timing of the 100% design versus current conditions.
 For example, our site visit revealed severe concrete spalling in Buildings 1502 and 1104; rusting rebar was expanding and causing concrete walls to crumble.
 Through discussions and negotiations with the client, multiple contract modifications totaling $3.4 million were made to accommodate these changed conditions.
-We revised our work plans and schedule, resequencing the work into two phases: phase 1 included upgrades/replacement of the water distribution piping system and demolition and construction of the Generator Building (Building 1503) during the 2017 field season; phase 2 includes repairs to the Terminal Building and Dining Facility in the 2018 field season.
+We revised our work plans and schedule, resequencing the work into two phases: phase 1 included design, demolition and construction of the Generator Building (Building 1503) during the 2017 field season; phase 2 includes repairs to the Terminal Building and Dining Facility in the 2018 field season.

 Building 1503 (Emergency Generator Building)—Brice demolished the existing generator building and installed a new pre-engineered metal building that will require minimal maintenance.
 We galvanized the frame and covered the roof and walls with insulated metal panels.
 We installed an overhead door and a man door on one gable end of the building, the other gable end having a radiator penetration.
 The interior wall surfaces will be substrates suitable for mounting electrical panels.

 Phase 2 work in 2018 will involve the following work: